-- Visit the School District 61 Web site and click the link for schools, elementary to access Campus View School information such as newsletters, Campus View handbook, calendars, school supply lists, and school and PAC events. - School Newsletters are sent home electronically monthly.
-These newsletters provide information about school or classroom activities; upcoming events and activities at the school; safety procedures, health concerns, parenting tips, etc. - Student Report Cards / Parent Teacher Communication In a school year, there are three formal written reports; and two informal meetings.
-The formal reports occur in November, March and June.
-Teachers prepare extensive written reports of student progress at these times.
-Following these report cards, parents may arrange interviews with teachers.
-The two informal reports typically take the form of Parent/Teacher Interviews or Student Led Conferences.
-Meet the Teacher Night is a great place to begin contact with your child's teacher. - PAC Meetings announced in advance via the school newsletter by the P.A.C.
+- Visit the School District 61 Web site and click the link for schools, elementary to access Campus View School information such as newsletters, Campus View handbook, calendars, school supply lists, and school and PAC events. - School communications are sent home electronically on a regular basis.
+These provide information about school or classroom activities; upcoming events and activities at the school; safety procedures, health concerns, parenting tips, etc. - PAC Meetings announced in advance via the school newsletter by the P.A.C.
 President.
-These meetings are usually held once a month on the third Thursday and everyone is welcome to attend.
-Meetings are held in our music room beginning at 7:00 p.m.
-Babysitting is available for school aged children. - PAC Bulletin Board and Website where the monthly newsletters, minutes of the PAC Meetings, and school information is posted. - School Planning Council is comprised of Administrative staff and three parents with regard to school goals as well as feedback as requested by our district.
+These meetings are usually held once a month and everyone is welcome to attend.
+Babysitting is available for school aged children for evening meetings.
+Please sign up on the PAC Hotlunch Website.
+It is not just for lunch, it is how the PAC gets your permission to communicate directly with you.